meia-yong/jimmy-awards-trajectory-modelling/README.md

-# Modeling Broadway Trajectories: An Econometric Study of Elite Youth Talent
+# Modeling Broadway Trajectories: A Statistical Analysis of High School Musical Theatre Talent

 A quantitative study exploring whether winning the National High School Musical Theatre Awards (The Jimmy Awards) serves as a statistically significant accelerator for career success, or if selection filters at the finalist stage dominate long-term career outcomes.